BAxPI/Chess-Engine/README.md

 ## Project Structure (modules)
-1. <code>attacks.cpp</code> - Contains methods related to generating and pre-calculating piece's attacks.
+1. `attacks.cpp` - Contains methods related to generating and pre-calculating piece's attacks.
-2. <code>board.cpp</code> - Contains Bitboards class, handling the usage and manipulation of bitbooards.
+2. `board.cpp` -  Contains methods for handling the usage and manipulation of bitbooards.
+3. `Bitboards.cpp` - Contains Bitboards class, that represents an in-game chess board using the bitboard technique.
-3. <code>xorshift_random</code> - Contains methods to generate a pseudo-random 64-bit random number, using XOR32SHIFT algorithm.
+4. `xorshift_random` - Contains methods to generate a pseudo-random 64-bit random number, using XOR32SHIFT algorithm.